Shortbread Cookies: In

 confectioners' sugar.
 Using a small spoon, fill

 Note: You can store the

-Place the frozen raspberries and the sugar in a small saucepan and
+sugar.
+Place the frozen unsweetened raspberries and the sugar mixture in a

 medium sized saucepan and bring to a boil, stirring frequently, over medium